There is one session available:

 - Research, frameworks, and models that help us understand why and how diversity and inclusion matter in teaching and learning

-If you are planning to form a learning community to take the course as a cohort, request our facilitator's guide.
-If you plan to take the course in the spring or want to run a spring cohort, plan for the spring 2020 run: February 17 - March 23.
+And, if you are planning to form a learning community to take the course as a cohort, request our facilitator's guide to help you plan.

 What you'll learnSkip What you'll learn